 Anything (including chlorine, metals, or contaminants from swimmers’ bodies) can contribute to a rise in the pool TDS levels (total dissolved solids).
 High TDS may be unsafe and can also cause corrosion.

-TDS is reduced in the same manner as salt, calcium hardness, nitrates, or CYA is.
+TDS is reduced in the same manner as salt, calcium hardness, nitrates, or CYA.
 Drain and dilute the water in the pool.
 If drainage is not an option, reverse osmosis filtering can help.

 Step 7: Shock the pool